Flow-based Conformal Prediction for Multi-dimensional Time Series: Experiment Details

 \paragraph{DeepAR}

-We implemented DeepAR~\cite{salinas2020deepar} using \texttt{pytorch\_forecasting}.
-A hyperparameter grid search was conducted on the training set of each dataset with $d_y=2$ to determine the optimal configuration similarly to TFT.
-Performance was observed to saturate at a model dimension of 32 with two layers, therefore these settings were used for all experiments.
-For consistency with FCP, the context window size was fixed at 50 across all experiments.
-We trained the models using the Adam optimizer~\cite{kingma2014adam} with a learning rate of 0.001, a maximum of 50 epochs, and a dropout rate of 0.1.
-Multivariate normal distribution loss with $q \in \{0.025,0.975 \}$ was used for 0.95 target coverage.
+We implement DeepAR~\citep{salinas2020deepar} using Pytorch Forecasting.
+A hyperparameter grid search is conducted on the training set of each dataset with $d_y=2$ to determine the optimal configuration similarly to TFT.
+Performance is observed to saturate at a model dimension of 32 with two layers, therefore this setting is used for all experiments.
+For consistency with FCP, the context window size is fixed at 50 across all experiments.
+We train the models using the Adam~\citep{kingma2014adam} with a learning rate of 0.001, a maximum of 50 epochs, and a dropout rate of 0.1.
+Multivariate normal distribution loss with $q \in \{0.025,0.975 \}$ is used for 0.95 target coverage.

 \paragraph{FCP}